Tygovanommen/Java-socket-chatroom/README.md

 </h3>

 <p align="center">
-A simple java socket chatting application chat room.
+A simple java socket chatting application or you can say simply it a chat room.
 Chat in different rooms with different people.
 </p>

 <p align="center">